Item 1: Revisiting Book 3

 So how much of this could we really expect to see transposed to Book 7?

 (Query: how much did Sirius Black owe the cosmic balance for his part in the original werewolf caper?
 And to whom?
-For it certainly looked like he wronged just about everyone involved in that stunt except Pettigrew.
+For, from what we knew at the time, it certainly sounded like he wronged just about everyone involved in that stunt except Pettigrew.
 Did he ever repay that cosmic debt?
 Did he repay it by spending 12 years in Azkaban, or did his debt require that additional year immured in the Black family hell and a quick trip through the Veil?)

 Item 2: Book 7 = Book 3?